ArifADS/Curriculo/curriculum.en.md

 Later, I moved to Panama and worked as a freelance, I developed an app named "RTC GPS" that uses Google Maps services and a GPS installed in a vehicle, so you can have basic controls of its location, ignition, etc. It later integrated Bluetooth that calculates proximity and keyless door opening.

-After that I worked in a company named Pineapple Technologies for about 20 months, I developed a great Point Of Sale, which I feel very proud, with inventory management and integration with Fiscal Printers through a Rasperry Pi (Invu POS).
+After that I worked in a company named Pineapple Technologies for about 20 months, I developed an awesome Point Of Sale, which I feel very proud, with inventory management and integration with Fiscal Printers through a Rasperry Pi (Invu POS).
 Meanwhile since I have always made the backends for my personal projects, I started to learn Node.js, changing from the ageing PHP, which worked perfect for the server I installed in the Rasperry Pi projects.

 Now I'm in Madrid more focused on iOS Development, learning a lot about best practices and evolving together with Swift and SwiftUI.

 ## Job Experience
 * Lola Market (November 2018 - Present)
-  * Maintain, update and add new feature to Clients and Shoppers App
+  * Maintain, update and add new feature both Clients and Shoppers App
+  * Migrate Client app from Obj-C to modern Swift
-  * Migrate whole Obj-C app to Swift and SwiftUI
+  * Migrate whole Shoppers app from UIKit to SwiftUI
+  * Improve localization and deployments pipelines
+  * Modularize codebase for a scalable team
 * Quadram Services (February 2018 - September 2018)
   * Develop new and update more than 6 different apps in iOS with different requirements.
   * Create Cocoapods Frameworks for code sharing between projects.